Color Psychology of Branding and Logos

 A logo becomes the face of a company and a recognizable symbol of a brand.
 Think of some of the world’s most popular brands like Starbucks, McDonald’s and luxury brands like Chanel.
 Some companies spend millions in order to ensure their logo is spot on and speaks to their audience with thought going into the design, especially the colors.
 Colors can convey different things on a subconscious level:

-Positivity, high energy, fun, joy and high energy can all be conveyed using the color yellow.
+Positivity, high energy, fun, joy and happiness can all be conveyed using the color yellow.
 Stimulating creativity, yellow can pack a strong punch.

 When designing a call-to-action button, you want it to be attention-grabbing and prominent.
 This is why many companies decide to use the color orange to create excitement and entice consumers to click or buy.